menu

 Frida -U -f package_name -l script.js

-So this is how you can bypass the encryption via frida tracing.
+This is how you can bypass the encryption via Frida tracing.

 Radare2 is an open-source framework that can perform disassembly, debugging, analysis, comparing data, and manipulation of binary files.
 It helps to track functions & binary.